If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 Easier said than done.
-Harry clawed at the emptiness for some scrap of feeling and slashed his wand away from his across his chest.
-He pictured the fangs and maw striking out of nothing, just as they’d lunged from the common room heart.
+Harry clawed at the emptiness for some scrap of feeling, picturing the fangs and maw striking out of nothing, just as they’d lunged from the common room heart.

-A blur flashed from his wand and the tongue bridge shattered like glass, spraying pieces across the pool.
+A blur flashed across the chamber and the tongue bridge shattered like glass, spraying pieces across the pool.

-‘Never listen to my suggestions again,’ Salazar murmured.
-His serpent cowered behind his neck, flicking its tongue at piece of bridge lodged in the edge of the frame.
+‘Never listen to my suggestions again,’ Salazar murmured, his serpent cowering behind his neck, flicking its tongue at a piece of bridge lodged in the edge of the frame.
 ‘That’s nothing like what I was expecting.’

 ‘I expected a translucent serpent similar to the water based one, but that certainly wasn’t it.’
 Salazar stroked his chin.
 ‘Usually, it’s the emotion of the focus that warps a spell.
 What feeling did you use the first time you cast it?
 When you killed that wizard?’